 Before you know it, you and the kids are loaded up in the van and are heading to your favorite fast food joint.

 So, what do you do about it?
 I’m here to help.
 I’ve put together a 7-day challenge on my social media that will teach you how to identify your core values, how to tell when your emotions are running away with you, and what to do about it.
-As you practice these tools, you will be able to be your best self.
-Find me on Facebook and Instagram starting March 1st to follow along.
+As you practice these tools, you will be able to become your best self.